Skip to content

 Red Ruin Bar

-There are many more ruin pubs like Lámpás, Kisüzem, Úri Muri, Dzzs Bár, Nemdebár, and so on.
-You have a chance to participate in pub crawl events (local people will help you to find the right places).
+There are many other ruin pubs, including Lámpás, Kisüzem, Úri Muri, Dzzs Bár, Nemdebár, and more.
+You can join pub crawl events, where locals will guide you to the right spots.

 Where To Stay In Budapest?

-There are no shortage of great deals in accommondation when staying on the weekend in Budapest.
-From cheap party hostels to more luxorious hotels and apartments.
+There is no shortage of great deals on accommodation when staying on the weekend in Budapest.
+From cheap party hostels to more luxurious hotels and apartments.

 Hostels In Budapest

 It’s a budget traveler dreamland.
-Hostels start from 5 euros per night and To be honest… there are not many places to get this kind of ridiculous deal.
-It’s not only one option, you have dozens of alternatives to spend a night below 10€.
-These are mostly party hostels, so if you are there for parties, it’s like a paradise.
+Hostels start from 5 euros per night and to be honest… There are few places around Europe to get this kind of ridiculous deal.
+It’s not only one option; you have dozens of alternatives to spend a night below 10€.
+These are mostly party hostels, so it’s like a paradise if you are there for parties.
 If not, then it might get a bit noisy.
 These hostels are also in the city center.
 You can find reasonable deals from HostelWorld.

 Where to stay on the weekend in Budapest on a budget: